Treating Dog Allergies

 Dog allergies can be treated with standard allergy drugs.
 Your doctor might recommend:

 - Antihistamines, which block the effects of a chemical that triggers dog allergy symptoms; they're sold over the counter -- like Allegra, Claritin, Benadryl, or Zyrtec -- or by prescription.
 Some antihistamines such as Astelin are available as nasal sprays.

 - Decongestants, which reduce swelling in the nose and relieve congestion; examples are over-the-counter Sudafed and Allegra-D.

 - Other drugs, which affect allergy or asthma symptoms in different ways; prescription steroids -- such as Flonase or Nasonex sprays -- are a common treatment for allergies.
-One steroid spray, Nasacort, is available over the counter.
+Both Flonase and Nasonex are available over the counter and by prescription.

 Allergy shots are another option for people with dog allergies.
 They don't work for everyone, and a full course of treatment can take years.
 But they can really help some people with pet allergies.
 Talk about the pros and cons with your doctor.